Historic Signage

 INMAN CHAPEL:

 The first Universalist Church west of Durham, Inman Chapel, was dedicated in 1902.
-Built by the Reverend James Anderson Inman, brother of Inman of "Cold Mountain" fame, the Bethel site earned a state historic marker for its first full-time female minister of a Universalist Church in the state who also started the first Universalist kindergarten, Hannah Jewett Powell.
+Built by the Reverend James Anderson Inman, brother of Inman of "Cold Mountain" fame, the Bethel site earned a state historic marker for its first full-time female minister of a Universalist Church in the state who also started the first Universalist kindergarten: Hannah Jewett Powell.

 SUNBURST:

-Sunburst Village, a logging community that existed in the first quarter of the 20th century in Bethel was one of the largest logging operations in the region.
+Sunburst Village, a logging community that existed in the first quarter of the 20th century in Bethel, was one of the largest logging operations in the region.
 The state historic marker near Lake Logan commemorates the contributions of raw material from Sunburst to the World War I effort.

-BETHEL PRESBYTERIAN
+BETHEL PRESBYTERIAN CHURCH:

 The Reverend Jesse Stalcup, Baptist minister and millwright, built the building in 1885 as the first Presbyterian Church in Haywood County.
 The church is Bethel Rural Community Organization’s home base.
 Floor to ceiling chestnut interior in the sanctuary provides a dramatic backdrop for learning about the history of Presbyterianism in Western North Carolina.
 Books 1 and 5 of "Legends, Tales & History of Cold Mountain" inform about the church’s unique past.
 See also "Walking in the Footsteps of Those Who Came Before Us" DVD and the Cold Mountain Heritage Driving Tour CD.